JustinMurtagh29/MPI_Pipeline/README.md

 ==========

-all code from my PhD thesis including all other relevant repos as submodules (note that all submodules will track the allCode branch of the respective repo)
+all code from my PhD thesis including all other relevant repos as submodules (note that all submodules will track the master branch of the respective repo)